Day 422: Buenos Aires, Argentina

 If steak is starting to bore you, there’s always the option for variety with breaded and deep fried steak.
 Milanesa is also available in other meat forms along with toppings such as tomato sauce, cheese and egg.

 Personally I prefer it in a sandwich.

 A sweet paste, dulce de leche is a national obsession.
 Used to fill cakes and pancakes, spread over toasted bread for breakfast or as an ice cream flavour it is one of the few things people eat that is considered a gaucho cuisine.

-Sirloin steak sandwich, I had my first in Salta.
+Any Argentina travel guide will profess the quality of steak in Argentina.
+A lomito is a sirloin steak sandwich, I had my first in Salta.
 I prefer to remove the egg but otherwise it’s one of the cheapest most delicious things in Argentina.